rsroman9800/rsroman9800/README.md

         "Contributing to open source"
     ],

-    hobbies: ["🎮 Gaming", "📚 Reading", "🎵 Music", "🌱 Learning new tech"],
+    hobbies: ["🏋️ Fitness", "🏒 Hockey", "🎵 Music", "🌱 Learning new tech"],

-    quote: "Code is poetry written in logic."
+    quote: "Don't let perfection or fear be the reason you watch your idea succeed… in someone else's hands."
 };
 ```

-💻 **2+ years** of experience in full-stack development
+💻 **1.5+ years** of experience in full-stack development
 🎯 **Passionate** about creating innovative digital solutions
 🌱 **Always learning** new technologies and best practices
 🤝 **Open to collaborate** on interesting projects